-I mentioned there was something in our kitchen that had changed.
-I don’t know if you figured it out but I finally redid the top of our butcher block island!
+Last year I did something in our kitchen that was amazing.
+After twenty-three years of use, I finally redid the top of our butcher block island!

 Refreshing the Kitchen Island